isomerpages/moe-marisstellahigh/_our-next-chapter/Key Information (2027).md

 to the SLB which is used for determining the HSD.</p>
 <p>Members of the public can use the Singapore Land Authority’s (SLA’s) OneMap
 SchoolQuery to check the HSD of an address for the upcoming P1 Exercise.
-Once information on new residential and school developments are confirmed, they will be updated annually by June into the SLA OneMap SchoolQuery, for the purpose of that year’s Primary One Registration Exercise.</p>
+Once information on new residential and school developments is confirmed, they will be updated annually by June into the SLA OneMap SchoolQuery, for the purpose of that year’s Primary One Registration Exercise.</p>
 <p></p>